Bitcoin most traded crypto among women users, Shiba Inu most traded among men, as per WazirX data

 WazirX's findings come during a year when India has been adopting crypto rapidly.
 In fact, a report by blockchain data platform Chainalysis ranked India second in terms of global crypto adoption in 2021, amidst global crypto adoption rising over 880 percent in the last year.

 This adoption has not gone unnoticed among investors.
-Indian crypto exchanges CoinDCX and CoinSwitch Kuber turned unicorns in 2021, with fundraises of $90 million (led by B Capital Group) and $260 million (led by Andreesen Horowitz and Coinbase Ventures), respectively.
+Indian crypto exchangesand turned unicorns in 2021, with fundraises of $90 million (led by B Capital Group) and $260 million (led by Andreesen Horowitz and Coinbase Ventures), respectively.

 Commenting on WazirX's findings in its report, Nischal Shetty, CEO of WazirX, said: